fieldtrip/website/workshop/practicalmeeg2025/handson_raw2erp.md

 _Figure: the ERP image of channel EEG065._

-It usually gets more interesting if we sort the trials by reaction time, prestimulus alpha power, or some other metric that influences the ERP responses.
+It would get more interesting if we were to sort the trials by reaction time, prestimulus alpha power, or some other metric that influences the ERP responses.
 Here we can sort them on the trial type.

     [triggercode, order] = sort(avg_all.trialinfo(:,1));